TobyDJackson/WindAndTrees_BarroColoradoIsland/README.md

 You can reproduce the figures and models from the paper using the R script "BCI4_analysis.R".
 You will need the summary file "BCI_step3_output_dtrees_risk_with_exposure_17July24.csv" from the "summary_data" folder.

-The full work flow consists of three previous steps.
+The full work flow includes of three data processing steps.

 Step 1 summarizes the 4 Hz bending strain data to hourly maxima per tree.

 Step 2 fits these hourly maximum bending strains against wind speed to get a risk estimate per tree.
+This step reduces the number of trees from 109 to 95, to focus only on those where we have enough data and species replicates.

 Step 3 calculates the wind exposure for each tree from the local LiDAR data.